shreenath9208/NewsSense/README.md

 ## Also Dataset Is Normal and each class having same amount of data but when you are want to go with same model different dataset you must do Data Preprocessing

+# In Every Model I have Not used all evalution metrics if You want to use please refer my neural network model you will get code for it.